 The Henty Wingman is a wardrobe bag that rolls around a central duffel bag.
 The rolling outer portion keeps your fancy clothing nice and pressed, while the inner bag has enough storage for shoes, gear and other extraneous items you might need.

 In addition to using the bag for commuting, I’ve also found it to be a great garment bag for flying as well.
 I hate carrying a big wardrobe bag when I fly, and the small but effective Henty Wingman is perfect.
 It stays nice and rolled up in a small format, but keeps my shirts wrinkle-free.
 Plus I can carry my laptop and other gear all in the same bag.
-It worked wonderfully on my trip to cover the Paris Motor Show last week.
+It worked wonderfully on my trip to cover the Paris Motor Show, and I recently returned from covering the Milan Motorcycle Show where once it again it proved to be a great international travel bag in addition to a cycling bag.

 The Wingman comes in either a messenger or backpack style.
 I’ve only used the messenger style, but I’m sure the backpack works just as well.
 The main difference appears to be the style of straps.